jgraef/vox-format/README.md

    - [ ] Example programs (`cargo run --example`)
  - [ ] Some methods in `Chunk` take `&mut W` instead of `W` as argument.
 And some calls unnecessarily use `&mut writer`.
  - [ ] Proper iterator types, instead of `impl Iterator`.
+ - [ ] Remove `dev-dependencies`.
+They're only occasionaly used during debugging.

 ## After first release